What is an Acute Care Nurse?

 Acute Care Nurse Skills

-Below is a list of the skills most Acute Care Nurses say are important on the job.
+These are the skills Acute Care Nurses say are the most useful in their careers:

 Service Orientation: Actively looking for ways to help people.